CyberSp3ck/CyberSp3ck.github.io/content/posts/pasteable-writeup/pasteable-writeup.md

 Moreover, we changed the challenge function to use a cryptographically stronger random number generator and a longer string.

-Finally, we check that `$_POST['solution']` and `$_POST['username']` are not arrays, because on our traffic analyzed we saw that some attacking teams were stealing our flags by sending an array as username and solution.
+Finally, we check that `$_POST['solution']` and `$_POST['username']` are not arrays, because on our traffic analyzer we saw that some attacking teams were stealing our flags by sending an array as username and solution.
 The patch effectively stopped this attack, but we did not investigate this issue further.

 ```php
 if(is_array($_POST['username'] || is_array($_POST['solution'])){